 In this style you substitute the tie for a scarf.
 Thus it is for a formal look.
 No, you do not make a tie knot with the scarf; you simply fold the scarf across the chest creating the illusion of a shawl collar.
 In this style, you need to wear this scarf tucked under a cardigan or a crisp shirt.
 In case of the shirt, it would be best to leave the top one or two buttons open.
-Make sure if it is a solid shirt or cardigan then the colors coordinate with the scarf and in case they have any prints or patterns, then they are complimentary too.
-For beginners, I would suggest to team the scarf in a solid hue with a plain cardigan or shirt.
+Make sure if it is a solid shirt or cardigan then the colors coordinate with scarves and in case they have any prints or patterns, then they are complimentary too.
+For beginners, I would suggest to team it in a solid hue with a plain cardigan or shirt.
 You can experiment more, once you get a hang of it.

 5. The Parisian Knot

 The Parisian knot too requires a longer scarf and it is best suited for the colder weathers.
 For the best effect, you should opt for a scarf in silk or linen.
 They are lighter and will not make the knot appear too bulky.
 Begin with folding the scarf in half, at the centre with its ends meeting.
 The scarf should form a triangle.
-Now drape the scarf around the front of your neck and tie a knot at the back using the two ends of the triangle.
+Now drape it around the front of your neck and tie a knot at the back using the two ends of the triangle.
 Now pull the ends to the front and make another knot at the side.